a-DelaCruz/cross-pi-gcc/README.md

   1. A latest C/C++ cross-compiler for armhf Raspberry Pi 3.
   2. This must be able to be use as an alternative compiler for QT for Raspberry Pi.
 Linaro-7.4.1 which i use to previous projects.
     (also used the raspberrypi tools).
+  3. Usable for `Part III - Make the Cross-Compile Tools` of `Cross-LFS`.

 ##### Future support/capability plans:
   1. Arm64
   2. Golang